babakshofficial/AnimeFaceImages-GAN/README.md

 ## Acknowledgements

-* The PyTorch team for their excellent deep learning framework.
+* The PyTorch and Tensorflow teams for their excellent deep learning frameworks.
 * The creators of the Anime Face Dataset.
 * Inspiration from various GAN tutorials and research papers.